 From a scientific point of view, Shungite is a fullerene-like, non-graphite carbonaceous substance.
 Shungite is a rare form of minerals.
 A feature of this mineral is its unique chemical composition, the main element of which is a unique form of carbon.
 Shungite fullerene it is form of carbon that is contained in Shungite stone.
 Even more unique this mineral makes the fact that this mineral is extracted only in one place on earth.
 This region is the Republic of Karelia in Russia.
 Currently, it is the only natural material on the planet earth in which fullerenes were discovered in their natural state.

-Fullerenes are a rather unusual class of molecules that represent one of the forms of carbon existence (the so-called allotropic modifications).
+Fullerenes (or buckyball) are a rather unusual class of molecules that represent one of the forms of carbon existence (the so-called allotropic modifications).
 The well-known diamond and graphite are also nothing but different allotropic forms of carbon.
 Fullerenes in shungite are in the form of molecules C60 and C70

 The discovery of fullerenes is one of the clearest examples of the predictive power of science: back in the 70s of the XX century, theoretical quantum chemical calculations were made, predicting the existence of such molecules, but only in 1985 they were first discovered in the study of graphite vapors after its laser irradiation.
 Later these allotropic forms have been identified in the earth’s natural minerals.
 To be more precise — it is a one-of-a-kind mineral – Shungite.
 But recently it was found that these unique carbon balls are even in outer nebulae of space.